awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/monitoring-with-cloudwatch-logs.md

 ## Accessing CloudWatch Logs for Kinesis Data Firehose<a name="accessing-firehose-data-delivery-logs"></a>

-You can view the error logs related to Kinesis Firehose data delivery failure using the Kinesis Firehose console or CloudWatch console\.
+You can view the error logs related to Kinesis Data Firehose data delivery failure using the Kinesis Data Firehose console or the CloudWatch console\.
 The following procedures show you how to access error logs using these two methods\.

 **To access error logs using the Kinesis Data Firehose console**

-1. Open the Kinesis Firehose console at [https://console\.aws\.amazon\.com/firehose/](https://console.aws.amazon.com/firehose/)\.
+1. Sign in to the AWS Management Console and open the Kinesis console at [https://console\.aws\.amazon\.com/kinesis](https://console.aws.amazon.com/kinesis)\.

+1. Choose **Data Firehose** in the navigation pane\.

-1. On the navigation bar, choose a region\.
+1. On the navigation bar, choose an AWS Region\.

-1. Select a delivery stream name to go to the delivery stream details page\.
+1. Choose a delivery stream name to go to the delivery stream details page\.

 1. Choose **Error Log** to view a list of error logs related to data delivery failure\.